 Austria-Hungary will not remain

-Already in the following year, Count Andras’ forebodings were to be confirmed.
+Count Andras’s gloomy premonitions were to be confirmed the very next year.
 Austria-Hungary was about to fall apart.
 The Poles of Galicia wanted to join a newly emerging Polish state, but not the Ukrainians of Galicia.
 The Czechs wanted their own Czechoslovak state, which in turn worried the German-speakers in Bohemia and Moravia.
 The Slovenes and Croats wanted to form a Southern Slav state with the Serbs.
 Slovaks, Romanians, and Croats wanted to get away from Hungary which had been very restrictive on the non-Magyars.